nickjturner/homebridge-mi-temperature-and-humidity-sensor/README.md

   ]
   ```
   3. `name` should be a useful name for the sensor.
 (This will appear in the HomeKit app).
   4. `address` is the device MAC address.
 This can be found by using the above flashing tool, or by running `bluetoothctl scan le` from the terminal.
+The address will start with `A4:C1:38`.
   5. Restart Homebridge to pick up the new accessory.
   6. Repeat with as many sensors as you want.